 We have 2 wonderful adult children, home-schooled in Italy.
 And 9 special grandchildren (ages 4-19).
 All of whom now (sadly) live in the USA.

-Along my long and varied path of shoestring-budget missionary living, I’ve moved over 50 times.
+Along our long and varied path of shoestring-budget missionary living since 1989, we’ve moved over 50 times.
 And lived in everything from tarantula-infested campers (shudder) to a tent.
 And even in an old chicken coop, so cozy the chickens kept returning!
-I’ve gone without, been abundantly blessed, and learned countless lessons along the way.
-I blog about our missionary work at Mission Italia.
+We’ve gone without, been abundantly blessed, and learned countless lessons along the way.
+You can learn more about our missionary work at Mission Italia.

 We count it a blessing to live in this beautiful land, a privilege to serve these wonderful people, and your visit here as an honor and joy!
 And we hope you’ll take a moment to introduce yourself!